kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 As people in times of Docker containers tend to use minimal Linux systems like `Boot2Docker`, `CoreOS` or `Alpine Linux` using `ash` instead of `bash`, most probably there will be more need for a substitute for LINENO.
 That's the path I have taken.
 Those 2 MySQL (or rather MariaDB) replication engines run in Docker containers as does the master.
 The OS is `Boot2Docker` which is based on `Tiny Linux` which in turn is based on `Busybox`.
 No `bash`, only `ash`.

-Furthermore, I hope that you, having read so far, did enjoy the article and don't regret having spent your time.
+Furthermore, I hope that I have done a good job and explained everything in a way that it can be understood easily and that you, having read so far, did enjoy the article and don't regret having spent your time.

 A big thank you to you all <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------